 - Jervell and Lange-Nielson syndrome– this form is rare and also causes deafness.

 Long QT syndrome can also be acquired by taking certain over-the-counter medications and some prescribed medications, including some:

 •antiarrhythmic medications (used to maintain a normal heart rhythm)

 In some cases, stopping taking the medicine may prevent further symptoms.
 In other cases, further treatment may also be required.

 If you have long QT syndrome, always tell your doctor before they give you a prescription.
-There is an updated list of medications to avoid at Center for Education and Research on Therapeutics.
+There is an updated list of medications to avoid at.

 Causes of long QT syndrome

 Long QT is caused by a change in one of at least fifteen different genes.
 It has an autosomal dominant inheritance pattern.
 ‘Dominant’ means that only one copy of the changed gene is required to cause the condition.
 ‘Autosomal’ means that the gene change occurs on one of the non-sex chromosomes.

 If you have long QT syndrome, the chance of passing the changed gene on to your child is 50 per cent for each pregnancy, regardless of the sex of the child.